 - You can shower.
 Ask your doctor when you can take a bath.

-- You may have some cramping and vaginal bleeding similar to a menstrual period.
+- You may have some cramping and vaginal bleeding like what you have during a menstrual period.
 This may last for several days after your procedure.
-Use sanitary pads for vaginal discharge.
+Use sanitary pads for vaginal bleeding.

 - Call your doctor to schedule your follow-up appointment.

-- Vaginal bleeding that is heavier than your usual menstrual flow
+- Vaginal bleeding that’s heavier than your usual menstrual flow

-- Pain that is not relieved by the medication your doctor recommended
+- Pain that isn’t relieved by the medication your doctor recommended

 - Swelling in your abdomen